FlagOpen/FlagPerf/README.md

 # Clear cache config.
 Clean system cache before running testcase.
 CLEAR_CACHES = True

-# Set cases you want to run here.
+# Set the case list you want to run here.
-# cases is a list of case name.
+# CASES is a list of case names.
 CASES = ['BERT_PADDLE_DEMO_A100_1X8',
          'GLM_TORCH_DEMO_A100_1X8',
          'CPM_TORCH_DEMO_A100_1X8']